octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 ##### Notice the Version: status, traffic allocation, #instances  (Menu > App Engine > Version >> select your service)

 This screen list all versions available for your service.
-Basically 1 version is created each time you deploy.
+Basically, 1 version is created each time you deploy.
-If you can't find your version, use the dropdown at the top to select the good service.
+If you can't find your version, use the drop-down at the top to select the good service.

-When you application is deployed, you should be able to see:
+When your application is deployed, you should be able to see:
 - Status -> Serving
 - Traffic Allocation to 100%
 - Instances 1 (or more according to your configuration)